Persper/drepo-gitlab/doc/development/ux_guide/copy.md

 Only use the terms below.

 When using verbs or adjectives:

-* If the context clearly refers to the object, use them alone.
-Example: `Edit` or `Closed`
+- If the context clearly refers to the object, use them alone.
+Example: `Edit` or `Closed`.
-* If the context isn’t clear enough, use them with the object.
-Example: `Edit issue` or `Closed issues`
+- If the context isn’t clear enough, use them with the object.
+Example: `Edit issue` or `Closed issues`.

 ### Search